qasimbatrawi/Smart-Healthcare-Appointment-System/README.md

-# 🏥 Medical Appointment Management System
+# Smart Healthcare Appointment System

 This project is a Spring Boot application designed to manage doctors, patients, appointments, specialties, and prescriptions.
 It provides a secure system where users can authenticate using JWT-based authentication, and role-based access control is enforced for Owners,